The imported Kudzu Bug eats away at the invasive Kudzu vine, a plant that shrouds trees in net-like ghillie suits.

 Kudzu Bugs can emit a strong, foul-smelling odor when bothered.
-The Kudzu Bug is a social insect and forms large congregations, making its chemical emissions quite noxious to humans.
-These cluster tend to be attracted to light colored buildings, including homes.
-While they do not destroy buildings, they can seek shelter inside the walls of them, which can bring the odor indoors.
-Crushing them not only emits the odor, the chemical components of it may cause skin irritation.
-Their bodies also tend to leave a stain on the wall or surface.
+The Kudzu Bug is a social insect and forms large congregations, making its chemical emissions quite noticeable to humans.
+These clusters tend to be attracted to light colored buildings, including homes.
+While they do not destroy buildings, they may seek shelter inside the walls of them, which can bring that odor indoors.
+Crushing them only further diffuses the odor, and the chemical components of it may cause skin irritation.
+Their guts also tend to leave a stain on the wall or surface so smashing them is not prudent.
 General pesticides have been effective in killing them, but large infestations may require a professional exterminator.